For the parts of you still carrying what happened, and the part of you that wants to feel safer, present, and free.

 These beliefs often develop as protective responses to past experiences.
 EMDR helps reprocess the memories connected to them, allowing more adaptive and supportive beliefs to emerge naturally over time.Relationship patterns rooted in past experiences

-If you notice recurring dynamics in relationships—such as fear of abandonment, difficulty trusting, or feeling overly responsible—EMDR can help address the underlying experiences that drive these patterns.Body-based symptoms like tension or overwhelm
+If you notice recurring dynamics in relationships, such as fear of abandonment, difficulty trusting, or feeling overly responsible.
+It can help address the underlying experiences that drive these patterns.Body-based symptoms like tension or overwhelm

 Trauma and stress are often stored in the body.
-EMDR works with both mind and body, helping to release chronic tension, reduce feelings of overwhelm, and support a more regulated nervous system.
+The process works with both mind and body, helping to release chronic tension, reduce feelings of overwhelm, and support a more regulated nervous system.

-EMDR therapy follows a structured process, but it is always adapted to you.
+EMDR follows a structured process, but it is always adapted to you.

 Sessions may include: